 Step 4: Respond to Lender EnquiresStep 4: Respond to Lender Enquires

-With your preapproval application now submitted, the rest is in your lender’s hands.
-If everything checks out, your lender will send you a preapproval letter, and you can finally start home hunting.
-However, don’t be surprised if they contact you to ask for more documentation or to answer some questions.
-This is entirely normal after a major event like a bankruptcy.
+With your pre-approval application now submitted, the rest is in your lender’s hands.
+If everything checks out, your lender will send you a pre-approval letter, and you can finally start home hunting.
+However, don’t be surprised if they contact you to ask for more documentation or answer some questions.
 Answer any questions they have honestly and provide extra documentation if needed.
+This is entirely normal after a major event like bankruptcy.

 Final ThoughtsFinal Thoughts